tboddyspargo/go-fetch-points/README.md

 # TODO

-1. Compile documentation using `godoc` to avoid repetition
+1. Consider having `/spend` simply add new transactions.
+This would require creating a separate mechanism for preventing us from having to analyze the full history of transactions all the time.
+1. Reduce unnecessary data translations (`[]Transactions` -> `PayerTotal(map[string]int32)` -> `[]PayerBalance`) to improve performance.
+1. Consider using a pre-existing API library for go to reduce customized solutions.
 1. Make sure to only export constants, variables, and functions that we intend/need to expose.
-1. Separate methods into separate packages. fetch-points for main route handling logic, fetch-points/data for data retrieval, manipulation, and types.
+1. Separate methods into separate packages. `fetch-points` for main route handling logic, `fetch-points/data` for data retrieval, manipulation, and types.
 1. Appropriately handle missing attributes or extraneous attributes in the request body for each route.
-1. Reduce unnecessary data translations ([]Transactions -> PayerTotal -> []PayerBalance) to improve performance.
-1. Consider having `/spend` simply add new transactions.
-This would require creating a separate mechanism for preventing us from having to analyze the full history of transactions all the time.
+1. Compile documentation using `godoc` to avoid repetition.